 Franky Baby is an easy Halloween treat to make using snack cakes (e.g. Twinkies).
 It’s also great food craft for kids with no baking required.
 Green candy melts (available at WalMart, Michaels Crafts, etc) were used as the coating for Franky Baby.
 Check below for the tutorial…

-9. For Franky Baby we used black gel icing for the hair, mouth and scars.Stick a white good-n-plenty on each side of the head for the screws/bolts.
+For Franky Baby we used black gel icing for the hair, mouth and scars.Stick a white good-n-plenty on each side of the head for the screws/bolts.
 Simply add candy eyes for the finishing touch.
 Use the leftover melted candy as the "glue" to glue the eyes on.
-There you have it, the easiest but coolest Halloween treat to make with your kids!

 Connect with me: Design Dazzle, Pinterest, Facebook and Twitter.